FA2024-Engineering-Industrial-Apps/app-hello-world/README.md

    - **Username**: `edge`
    - **Password**: `edgeadmin`

+5. **Import Dashboard**

+   To view the material usage, you need to first import a pre-built dashboard which displays the data.

+   1. To do this, start by navigating to the `Dashboards` page.
+   2. Click on `Create Dashboard`.
+   3. Choose `Import Dashboard` from the dropdown menu.
+   4. Select our pre-build dashboard located at `src/my_edge_app/influxDB/components_dashboard.json`.

    This dashboard will display the real-time data being sent by Node-RED from the MQTT bus.

 ## License